canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

 ## Deploy the cloud controller manager

-Now that you have an appropriate host name, policies, and a Canonical K8s cluster, you have everything you need to deploy the cloud controller manager.
+Now that you have an appropriate host name, policies, and a {{product}}
+cluster, you have everything you need to deploy the cloud controller manager.

 Here is a YAML definition file that sets appropriate defaults for you, it